All Episodes

 Well, what is Bobby Inman doing sitting on an oversight committee for JPL?

-In the midst of all this, We were trying through this program, through this incredibly attuned and sharp audience, and I have many reasons to say that, but I don't have time to get into them.
+In the midst of all this, we were trying, through this program, through this incredibly attuned and sharp audience, and I have many reasons to say that, but I don't have time to get into them.

-We have been watching carefully what's going on in Washington vis-a-vis Senator John McCain and the Congressional Senate Committee overseeing NASA, which because of the faxes and emails and letters and phone calls from this audience, suddenly has stepped up to the plate and talked about much closer oversight of NASA in the wake of these two incredibly embarrassing failures.
+We have been watching carefully what's going on in Washington vis-a-vis Senator John McCain and the Congressional Senate Committee overseeing NASA, which, because of the faxes and emails and letters and phone calls from this audience, suddenly has stepped up to the plate and talked about much closer oversight of NASA in the wake of these two incredibly embarrassing failures.

-Warning, we've been certainly slamming them with faxes and emails trying to get more photographs of Cydonia, and here, out of absolutely nowhere, gets released how many photographs?
+Morning, we've been certainly slamming them with faxes and emails, trying to get more photographs of Sidonia.

 There appear to be eight new ones.